 Cerys, Year 5.

 “My favourite author is Dav Pilkey - I really like his books, Captain Underpants.
 My favourite books of all time are the Dogman books”

 Nikodem, Year 6.

 Guided Reading happens every day at 9am and children use this time to practise the skills necessary to be a good reader such as visualisation, inference and making predictions.
 As children become even better at reading, they combine these skills and apply them to more complex texts.

 Some children need a little bit of extra help to become super readers and so they have the opportunity to work with some of our excellent teaching assistants in one of our reading interventions such as Fresh Start (phonics), Inference Training or BRP.

 Children particularly enjoy completing a quiz on a book after they have read it using our Accelerated Reader program.
 We use this program to make sure that books are well matched to the children’s reading ability and the more they quiz, the more their reading improves.
-Our children are very competitive and we enjoy hearing in weekly assemblies which class has quizzed the most (and achieved 100% of course!) and who has read the most words.
+Our children are very competitive and we enjoy looking at our board in the hall to see which class has quizzed the most (and achieved 100% of course!) and who has read the most words.